-The Remuneration and People Committee Charter can be found at www.radiuscare.co.nz/investors-centre/governance.
+The Remuneration and People Committee Charter can be found at www.radiuscare. co.nz/investors-centre/governance.

-The Remuneration and People Committee is responsible for: The Board is responsible for: Reviewing and recommending changes to Radius Care's remuneration structure, people policies, procedures and practices, objectives and performance; Approving changes to Radius Care's remuneration structure, people policies, procedures and practices, objectives and performance; Reviewing and recommending changes to the remuneration of the CEO and management, having regard to Radius Care's strategy, vision, values, business objectives and performance, the responsibilities and performance of executives and the general external market; and Approving changes to the remuneration of the CEO and executives; and Recommending changes to non-executive Directors' remuneration, for approval by shareholders.
-Reviewing and recommending changes to Directors' fees, taking into account the external market, work load, succession planning and the need to offer competitive fees to attract and retain non-executive Directors of a high calibre.
+The Remuneration and People Committee is responsible for:

+- Reviewing and recommending changes to Radius Care's remuneration structure, people policies, procedures and practices, objectives and performance: - Reviewing and recommending changes to the remuneration of the CEO and management, having regard to Radius Care's strategy, vision, values, business objectives and performance, the responsibilities and performance of executives and the general external market; and - Reviewing and recommending changes to Directors' fees, taking into account the external market, work load, succession planning and the need to offer competitive fees to attract and retain non-executive Directors of a high calibre.